SmitVartak/SmitVartak/README.md

 # Smit Vartak
 ---
-I am a Computer Science student at **Mukesh Patel School of Technology Management & Engineering (MPSTME)**, NMIMS Mumbai, specializing in **Cybersecurity**.
+I am a Computer Science student at **MPSTME**, NMIMS Mumbai, specializing in **Cybersecurity**.
 As a cybersecurity enthusiast, I'm focused on taking small, consistent steps and learning something new everyday.
 My goal is to build a solid foundation in digital defense and secure development.

 ---
 ### Interests